erhathaway/router-primitives/README.md

   const {serializedStateStore} = manager;
 ```

- - The serialized state all routers is stored in this store.
+ - The serialized state of all routers is stored in this store.
 If your app runs in a web browser, this store is a wrapper around the native History API.
 The store changes to work with different platforms.
 You can use the serialized state store to move the app `forward` or `backwards` through history.

 #### `routerDeclaration` config: